rl1987/trickster.dev/tricksterblog/content/post/building-higher-order-automation-workflows-with-n8n.md

 business logic on some GUI will constrain you to an environment and way of working that is grossly suboptimal for dealing with complexity.
-There's a reason why we did not reproduce the stuff that goes on in the Scrapy project by reimplementing it with n8n nodes despite n8n having some capacity to scrape sites and our Scrapy project being very basic.
+There's a reason why we did not reproduce the stuff that goes on in the Scrapy project by reimplementing it with n8n nodes despite n8n having some capability to scrape sites and our Scrapy project being very basic.

 I cannot stress this enough: if you want to build software systems, learn to fucking code!